-Who Does the California Consumer Privacy Act Affect?
+Who Does the California Consumer Privacy Act (CCPA/CPRA) Affect?

-The CCPA is meant to protect the citizens of California.
-Specifically, businesses that do more than $25 million in revenue there or that have more than 50,000 unique California visitors per year would be subject to the law - not just businesses that are physically located within the state.
+The CCPA (CPRA) is meant to protect the citizens of California.
+Specifically, businesses that do more than $25 million in revenue there, make over half their annual revenue from sharing or selling personal information, or that have 100,000 or more unique California visitors per year would be subject to the law - not just businesses that are physically located within the state.

 What this means is, any business that either does a decent amount of online business in California or deals in the personal data of a fairly significant number California customers should be concerned with the new law.

-The CCPA strengthens consumer rights when it comes to transparency about how data is being used.
+The CCPA (CPRA) strengthens consumer rights when it comes to transparency about how data is being used.
 It also increases consumer rights when it comes to what a business can use data for and how consumers can opt out of having their data used.
 Additional protections for minors are included.
-The California Attorney General will be authorized to enforce the law through fines, while consumers will be able to sue for damages caused by data breaches.

 If you're familiar with the GDPR, you can surely see the similarities here.

-Here are some of the highlights of the CCPA and how consumers can benefit:
+Here are some of the highlights of the CCPA (CPRA) and how consumers can benefit:

-- The CCPA forbids discrimination against those using the law to protect their rights.
-An example of this would be charging different prices or restricting access to someone who opts-out.
+- The CCPA (CPRA) forbids discrimination against those using the law to protect their rights.
+An example of this would be charging different prices or restricting access to someone who opts out.

-- The CCPA allows consumers to sue for damages due to a data breach, such as when their sensitive personal information is compromised.
-It also establishes a way for the California Attorney General to levy fines for violating the CCPA.
+- The CCPA (CPRA) allows consumers to sue for damages due to a data breach, such as when their sensitive personal information is compromised.

 The basic idea behind the law is to give consumers more control over, and access to, their personal data.
 The law also allows for increased penalties for businesses that don't follow the consumers' wishes about what happens to their data.